cryptofest/keysigning-guide/keysigning-guide-eng.md

 You have to export the key with your new signature, encrypt it and send it over to the owner.

-Do NOT upload the key directly to a keyserver!
-We know, mailing it is less convenient, but it is much safer.
+The key should not be uploaded directly to a keyserver.
+Mailing the key is less convenient, but it is much safer.
 By sending it via email we make sure that the email address really belongs to the person you met on the key signing party.
 Furthermore, it allows the owner to check your signature before it goes public.

 ### Exporting and Encrypting